cloudflare/daphne/daphne_worker_test/README.md

 # Daphne-Worker Tests

 This directory defines a deployment of Daphne-Worker for testing changes locally.
-It also implements integration tests between Daphne and and Daphne-Worker.
+It also implements integration tests between Daphne and Daphne-Worker.

 [Wrangler](https://github.com/cloudflare/wrangler2) (>=2.6.2) is used to mock